qbwc/qbwc/README.md

 ### Basics

-The QBWC gem provides a persistent work queue for the Web Connector to talk to.
+The Qbwc gem provides a persistent work queue for the Web Connector to talk to.

 Every time the Web Connector initiates a new conversation with the application a Session will be created.
 The Session is a collection of jobs and the requests